 NetFlow Analyzer is based on Cisco NetFlow protocol versions 5 and 9.
-NetFlow Analyzer also supports IPFIX.
+NetFlow Analyzer also supports NSEL and IPFIX.
 The system is capable of recognizing protocol formats from other vendors, which are compatible with NetFlow protocol versions 5 and 9 such as Juniper J-Flow, Huawei NetStream.

-However, NetFlow Analyzer has been tested to support NetFlow enabled Cisco devices and IPFIX from Juniper devices only.
+NetFlow Analyzer has been fully tested on Cisco devices (NetFlow and NSEL), and on Juniper devices (IPFIX) .

 NetFlow Analyzer utilizes Traffic Patterns which are based on IP addresses and not on physical interfaces, this allows NetFlow Analyzer to support netflow probes - software generated NetFlow-like protocol.
-One such (free) software is Softflowd, available at http://code.google.com/p/ softflowd/.
+One such (free) software is Softflowd, available at http://code.google.com/p/softflowd/.